 Despite a busy schedule, however, he made sure to stay involved in the lives of his children.
 Indeed, it was when taking Kirk to his first-grade religious-education class that Deacon Andrews first became aware of Thomas Aquinas College, having met some fellow parishioners who were graduates, Rose (Teichert) and Dan Grimm (both ’76).

 Intrigued by what he learned, two years later — when driving to Ojai to take his family and in-laws to lunch to celebrate their 50th wedding anniversary — he decided to pay the College a visit.
 It was 1993, well before the construction of most of the current buildings, and there was not much to see.
 “I think there were two buildings up.
 Everything else was in temporary structures,” he observes.
 “My father-in-law looked at me and asked, ‘this is a college?’”

-As he approaches retirement, Mr. Andrews has scaled-back his workload and devotes his newly found free time to the service of Christ and His church.
-For 12 years he has been a regular visitor to the inmates at San Mateo County Jail, and last year he began formation for the permanent diaconate in the Archdiocese of San Francisco.
-He became the chairman of the College’s Bay Area Board of Regents in 2011, and now, having joined the Board of Governors, he assumes a direct role in leading the College in the furtherance of its mission.
+Now retired, Deacon Andrews fully devotes his time to the service of Christ and His church.
+Since 2004 he has been a regular visitor to the inmates at San Mateo County Jail, and in 2020 he was ordained to the permanent diaconate in the Archdiocese of San Francisco.
+He became the chairman of the College’s Bay Area Board of Regents in 2011, and since joining the Board of Governors in 2016, he has assumed a direct role in leading the College in the furtherance of its mission.

 Thomas Aquinas College, he adds, is just such a school.
-“I am in the investment business, and I view my involvement as a spiritual investment,” he says.
+“I view my involvement as a spiritual investment,” he says.
 “The young people who go to Thomas Aquinas College, with the lights of faith and reason, are being formed to go out into the world to witness to Christ.
 They will be part of a rebirth of what this nation needs.”